alcarin-org/alcarin/api/README.md

 ## CLI

-You can run TypeScript cli console in context of the Apollo API by running this command:
+You can run TypeScript cli console in context of the Alcarin API by running this command:

 ```
 npm run cli